yhshu/OurBook/README.md

 ## Server

 - Tomcat 8.5.29 & 9.0.2 are tested
-- I would recommend Tomcat 8+.

 ## DataBase
 - MySQL 5.6
 - Tomcat DataBase Connection Pool
-- You can see the schema in UML files.
+- You can see the **schema** in UML files.

 ## Others
 - TinyMCE —— HTML editor
+- JRE 1.8
+- Developed by Intellij IDEA 2018.1 Ultimate

 ## Java dependencies
 - gson-2.8.2.jar